-The Police Written Test
+Police Written Test

-Types of Questions on Police Test
+Types of Questions on the Police Exam

 The types of questions that may be found on most police exams are listed in the following paragraphs.
-Examples of each of these will be found in the Practice Exams provided on this site.
+Examples of each of these will be found in the Practice Exams recommended on this site.

-Logical Reasoning Questions
+Police Logical Reasoning Questions

 There are many types of logical reasoning questions that police written exams include.
-Sometimes these are called “Judgement and Problem Solving” questions.
+Sometimes these are called “Judgment and Problem Solving” questions.
 It is important for applicants to study all of the potential classes of logical reasoning questions that may be asked.
 These can include:

 Inductive Reasoning involves the ability to combine separate pieces of information, or specific answers to problems, and form general conclusions.
 It reveals one’s ability to think of possible reasons for why things go together.
 Questions generally have you read a procedure then draw conclusions from what you read.